Contents

 6. You can add alternating layers of compost to your bin until it becomes full.

-7. Turn the compost material every few days.
+7. Turn the compost material in every few days.
 You can turn it on occasion to ensure the materials will break down faster.

 The timing for making compost will vary based on what you are working with.
 It can take a few weeks or even a couple of months for you to produce your compost all the way.
 The key is to ensure you maintain your compost bin and that you apply the right materials inside your bin.
 You’ll have an easier time producing your compost when working on it well enough.